 Guest rooms have cool, pale decor with large comfortable beds to cosy up in and custom-made furniture and Nespresso machines.
 There’s an Apple TV in every room if you want to hide away from the city and chill.

 Room sizes vary because of the original design of the building but all bathrooms have twin sinks, plenty of soft towels, rainfall showers and April Aromatics toiletries.
-Some suites even have free-standing bathtubs which is a real luxury after a long day walking around Berlin.
+Some suites even have free-standing bathtubs which are a real luxury after a long day walking around Berlin.

 - Double/twin deluxe rooms start from 194 EUR (room only)*